 - Stage 2: Warren Street upgrade - completed November 2019

-- Stage 3: Construction of new bridges over the Campaspe and Murray rivers - major construction commencing early 2020
+- Stage 3: Construction of new bridges over the Campaspe and Murray rivers - major works started in March 2020

 This map shows the route of the new river crossing and the project stages.